-Environmental Justice areas in Harwich do not suffer for lack of access to environmental resources.
+The Environmental Justice area in Harwich does not suffer for lack of access to environmental resources.
 Beaches and harbors are within a short walking distance.
 Walking trails and natural areas are plentiful in the immediate vicinity.
-Residents have full access to environmental decision-making in town, and many town board members reside within the two Environmental Justice areas.
+Residents have full access to environmental decision-making in town, and several town board members reside within the Environmental Justice area.